 Think about it.

-Imagine having to process 1.5 million paper applications to complete a V5C change of address.
+Imagine being the DVLA and having to process 1.5 million paper applications to complete a V5C change of address.

 When is the service available?